-A student who successfully meets the conditions/requirements of a remediation plan will have his/her failing grade changed to a "B-" or a "P" grade.
-The changed grade will appear on his/her transcript as the final course grade.
-A student who fails a course remediation plan will have the failed course grade remain on his/her transcript.
+A student who successfully meets the conditions/requirements of a remediation plan will have their failing grade changed to a "B-" or a "P" grade.
+It should be noted that remediating a course may require students to remain on campus or return to campus outside of the typical dates of the semester to effectively demonstrate competence in hands-on, clinical content.
+The changed grade will appear on their transcript as the final course grade.
+A student who fails a course remediation plan will have the failed course grade remain on their transcript.
 In this case, the student will be re-evaluated by the Academic Standards Committee (ASC) to make a determination regarding academic progression.
 A student who has failed course remediation qualifies for dismissal from the program.